microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * DLP policies can be scoped at the environment level or tenant level, offering flexibility to craft sensible policies that strike the right balance between protection and productivity.
 * Connectors can be grouped into business, non-business, and blocked.
 Once categorized, it cannot be used in conjunction with other connectors outside its group.
 When a connector is blocked, it cannot be used at all.
 * Environment admins cannot edit policies created by tenant admins
+* Tenant isolation for Power Platform can be applied at the connector level and is used to prevent connectors using Azure AD based authentication to other tenants, and supports both one-way (inbound) or two-way (inbound and outbound) restriction.
+Enabling tenant isolation requires raising a support ticket in the Power Platform admin center.

 ### Design recommendations